The Banned (EastEnders): Tessa Parker

 Tessa Parker, played by Josephine Melville, is a college friend of Kelvin Carpenter (Paul J. Medford) and Harry Reynolds (Gareth Potter) who first appears in June 1986.
 Both Harry and Tessa have radical Marxist beliefs and it isn't long before they manage to recruit Kelvin to the same way of thinking.
 Tessa soon discovers that she and Kelvin have more in common than their beliefs.
 She finds him attractive and they start dating.

 Their romance quickly fades when Kelvin becomes more interested in pop music than overthrowing the Thatcher government.
 He sings with a group known as Dog Market and its successor, The Banned.
 Tessa secretly wants to be in the group but she has no musical talent and is refused membership.
 She quietly leaves Albert Square when Kelvin tells her it is time for them to "pack it in".
 Her last appearance is in July 1986.
+She appeared in eight episodes.

+Melville reappeared in the soap in 2005, playing the role of Ellie Wright in one episode.